leosartaj/tvstats/README.rst

 =====================
 .. |issues| replace:: https://github.com/leosartaj/tvstats/issues

-Let me knwow about the issues at |issues|.
-Feel free to add new graphs or improve.
+Let me know about the issues at |issues|.
+Feel free to add new graphs or improve the existing one's.

 Examples
 ========